w33tmaricich/reins-jvm/README.md

 In order to keep the system self contained, the agents communicate and move via TCP.
 If you wish to restrict the actions of a specific type of agent, you can simply restrict that ports usage.
 As long as you have your own agents on the network monitoring who comes into the network, your system should stay secure.
 Here is a list of port numbers and what they are associated with.

 + 1612
-    - Executor.
+    - Active Runtime.
 Have an agent send itself to an IP at this port in order to allow it to run.
 This is only implemented on open networks.
 This ip can be kept secret and modified if need be.
 + 1613
     - Carrier Agent.
 If you want to enter a network or send an agent to a carrier, this is the port you would use.
 + 1614